josevnz/ExtendingAnsibleWithPython/Inventories/README.md

         addresses = []
         root = ElementTree.fromstring(self.xml)
         for host in root.findall('host'):
+            name = None
+            for hostnames in host.findall('hostnames'):
+                for hostname in hostnames:
+                    name = hostname.attrib['name']
+                    break
+            if not name:
+                continue
             is_up = True
             for status in host.findall('status'):
                 if status.attrib['state'] == 'down':